DecisionsDev/ibm-odm-management-mcp-server/README.md

 - the user has only access to the content they are allowed to see and modify,
 - and the user's role is enforced.

 The Decision Server API can make use of the Client service account.
-Bare in mind that the user might have more privilege that way if the Client service account is granted a role (eg. `resDeployer`) that the user does not have.
+Please notice that the user might have more privilege that way if the Client service account is granted a role (eg. `resDeployer`) that the user does not have.

 1) Example using a Client Secret and the user's credentials
 ```json